 Participants in the British and Irish programs pay regular College tuition and a nonrefundable study abroad administrative fee.
 The tuition is paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
 Students pay accommodation costs while in Great Britain or Ireland, either directly to the host university or, if the student is not living in university housing, to a landlord.
 Precise figures for the British and Irish programs for the 2024–2025 year are listed below:

-Academic year tuition: as set by the Bursar’s Office
+Autumn or Academic Year tuition: as set by the Bursar’s Office

 Study abroad administrative fee: $675